GillesPelegrin/express-tasks/README.md

 - [x] find out how to connect to the DB
 - [x] write / read your first document
 - [x] make sure that the DB is first launched before the application
-- [ ] Make sure when an endpoint is abruptly ended that the DB connection should be closed
 - [ ] When the server is closed CTRL-C it should first disconnect all the connections in the connectionPool

 ### Testing | Tdd | Bdd